alexeyza/startup-programming/resources/README.md

 ### Finding Users and Promoting Your Application

 - [Product Hunt](http://www.producthunt.com/) shows new applications on a daily basis (Reddit-like interface).
-You can submit your own application.
+You can submit your own application, and [it might get noticed by some of the most important people in the industry](http://techcrunch.com/2014/10/14/how-product-hunt-hopes-to-avoid-the-pitfalls-that-wounded-quora-and-buried-digg).

 ### Web and Mobile Prototyping